LifeWay/CloudGenesis/README.md

     the email to subscribe to the data feed, else the messages won't be delievered.

     Optional Configuration:
-    * `StackChangeSetPrefix` - OPTIONAL: the naming prefix of the stackset created by GitFormation.
+    * `StackChangeSetPrefix` - OPTIONAL: the naming prefix of the stackset created by CloudGenesis.
 This is useful if you desire to tightly restrict the deployer to only be able to manage stack sets created by that specific deployer instance.
     * `ExternalNotificationSNSArn` - OPTIONAL: If provided, this is an ARN to an SNS topic where the deployer will